What Are Diphtheria, Tetanus, and Pertussis?

 Who Should Not Get Vaccinated?

-- A severe or life-threatening allergic reaction after a dose of DTap (very high fever, non-stop crying, seizure)
+- A severe allergic reaction after a dose of DTap (very high fever, non-stop crying, seizure)

 - A severe allergic reaction to any of the components that make up the vaccine